munrhalls/sang-logium/README.md

 - ask github copilot to implement plan
 - read it (albeit its sometimes skimming...sensing no need to get into the weeds)

-  // -- document what I ACTUALLY DO
+  // -- document what I ACTUALLY DO, HYBDRID INTELLIGENCE LOOP
   - paste task data and ask github copilot to research it in codebase
   - read it deeply, top-down as measured by network-understanding
   - hunt down the first point that might be wrong and go deep on it